 - Corrine Logan – diagnosed at just 23 months, this young woman has experienced diabetes as a toddler, a child, a teen, and now transitioning into adulthood.
 Yep, she even performed “The No-Hurty Dance” with her kindergarten classmates when an injection did not hurt.
 Life Hack: creating the fashionable supplies that her own pre-teen self desperately needed, in the form of Pumpstash, a comfortable, discreet option to hold an insulin pump and Continuous Glucose Monitor (CGM).

-- Joanne Milo - a Southern California based D-blogger, author and passionate advocate who's a devotee of Nightscout/CGM in the Cloud; she did some recent product reviews for us here at the 'Mine.
-Life Hacks: setting up Nightscout, exchanging unused D-products within the support group, and making her own medical ID bracelets for herself and anyone who asks... they even come with matching earrings!
+- Joanne Milo – a Southern California based D-blogger, author and passionate advocate who’s a devotee of Nightscout/CGM in the Cloud; she did some recent product reviews for the ‘Mine. on #WeAreNotWaiting tech tools as well as inhaled insulin Afrezza.
+Life Hacks: setting up Nightscout, exchanging unused D-products within the support group, and making her own medical ID bracelets for herself and anyone who asks… they even come with matching earrings!

 - Betsy Ray – a type 1 herself, parent of a type 1 child, professional nutritionist and “diabetes optimal wellness expert.”
 She’s also an Eli Lilly 50-year silver medalist, and a cyclist who’s “always on the hunt for products and services that improve my experience as a diabetic athlete.”
 Life Hacks: we loved the way she mounted a Dexcom CGM receiver onto her bike for better data-viewing while riding, but of course we’re impressed in how she’s a founding winner of the Eli Lilly “Inspired by Diabetes” competition and founder of her own Diabetes Activist awareness and education group.